Stencyl/stencylpedia/chapter-11/ads.md

 1. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.
 2. Enable Test ads

-> **Note:** Don't forget to disable Test Ads when your are ready to Publish your game, or else the test ads will show up.
+> **Note:** Don't forget to disable Test Ads when you are ready to Publish your game, or else the test ads will show up.

 #### Enter in the AppId.

-1. Take note of your Admob **AppId** as mentioned above in step 4.
+1. Take note of your AdMob **AppId** as mentioned above in step 4.
 2. Open your game in Stencyl.
-In palette under **Game > Mobile** you can find the Admob blocks.</br>
+In palette under **Game > Mobile** you can find the AdMob blocks.</br>
 ![admob_initialize](http://byrobin.nl/stencyl/admob/admob_initialize.png)</br>
-3. Fill in the **AppId** in the block, if your are using Banner Ads you can set here if you want it show at the top or at the bottom of your game.
+3. Fill in the **AppId** in the block.
+If you are using Banner Ads you can set here if you want it to show at the top or at the bottom of your game.

-> **Note:** Use this block only once a session as early as possible(Like in a loading scene)
+> **Note:** Use this block only once a session as early as possible (such as a loading scene)

 ## Displaying Banner Ads

 #### Enter in the Ad unit ID

-1. Take note of your AdMob Banner **Ad unit ID** as mentioned above in step 6.
-Als called Publisher key on Stencyl Monetization page
+1. Take note of your AdMob Banner **Ad unit ID** as mentioned above in step 6 (Also called Publisher key on Stencyl Monetization page).

 2. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.